slapplgod/rTPA/.github/README.md

 Please do understand that I appreciate all feature requests, but they will be likely denied for 2 reasons;
 1. I cannot work on requests that are out of my skill level.
 If I can't do something, it probably won't be worked on.
 2. I cannot work on requests that are not important to the project.
 A TPA plugin shouldn't include shaders and vice-versa.

+If you believe that your request follows these rules, [open an issue.](https://github.com/slapplgod/rTPA/issues)

 ### Do you wish to contribute to the project?
 Thank you for doing so!
 Here's a few things to clarify before you move on;